How to make half-square triangles 4 at a time

 half square triangles four at a time tutorial - Penny Spool Quilts

 If you don't have a square ruler and are using your rectangular one, here's how that looks.
+I'm using my 8.5" x 24" Creative Grids ruler here.
 It's lined up exactly like the square ruler, with the diagonal line on the seam and the edges on your chosen markings.
-I like that my Creative Grids ruler has markings all the way around, but if yours doesn't, just use some masking tape on the ruler to mark the line you need.
+I like that the Creative Grids ruler has markings all the way around, but if yours doesn't, just use some masking tape on the ruler to mark the line you need.
 That should help to keep your eye from slipping to the wrong line.

 Quilt patterns that use 4-at-a-time HSTs